DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/1 Configuration/onRowRemoving.md

 ---
 [note] In batch [editing mode](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/editing/mode.md '{basewidgetpath}/Configuration/editing/#mode'), this function is executed for each row individually if several rows should be removed.

-The following code shows how to use the function parameter's **cancel** field to prevent or continue row removal.
+This function allows you to intercept row removal and perform additional actions.
+The following code shows how to use the function parameter's **cancel** field to prevent or continue removal.
 In this code, a Promise is assigned to this field.
-Row removal continues if checks on the server succeed (the Promise is resolved); otherwise, row removal is prevented (the Promise is rejected).
+Removal continues if a user confirms it and row validation on the server succeeds (the Promise is resolved); otherwise, removal is prevented (the Promise is rejected):

 ---
 #####jQuery